Subjects for master dissertation

 - Fien Gistelinck (topic: inverse problem - convolution kernel reconstruction)

-Also other subjects in the area of image processing are possible.
-Subject related to the courses C000802, C001307 and C001497 can focus more on the mathematical analysis of the different models.
+Also other subjects in the area of fractional calculus are possible.
+Subject related to the courses C000802, C001307 and C001497 can focus more on the mathematical analysis of the related models.

 There are numerous applications in which it is of interest to study the flow of multiple fluids through porous media.
 Some examples of these include the transport of dissolved nutrients through biological tissue and the extraction of petroleum from underground deposits.
 In many practical situations, the physics of such flows are characterised by coupled governing equations that are nonlinear and transient, and the problem is further complicated by material heterogeneity and irregular geometries.